Hoppy1982/portfoliov2/notes.md

 * git commit

   *Stores the contents of the index (staging area) in a new commit with a message.
-Use 'git commit -a' to automatically add changes from tracked files.*
+Use 'git commit -a' to automatically add changes from modified files.
+This is basically skipping the staging area.*